XenottaBit/gpiozero-toggle/README.md

 # rpi-gpio-toggle
 A python app that used to toggle GPIO pins on a Raspberry Pi using GPIO's LED functions.
-Now the app is using PiGPIO instead, as GPIOZero is badly documented with a lack of resources for help.
+Now the app is using PiGPIO instead.
 Feel free to go back a few commits and try to make it work with GPIOZero.

 # Notes